CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ### Task 3: Try out text moderation in the Content Safety Studio

+In this task, you will learn how to try out text moderation in the Content Safety Studio to detect and manage harmful or inappropriate content.

 1. Navigate back to the Content Safety Studio home page.

 1. On the Content Safety Studio home page, under *Run moderation tests*